protegeproject/webprotege/readme.txt

 Building
 -------------

 Copy local.properties.template to local.properties, and edit local.properties to match your file paths.
 All properties are well documented.
 Make sure that you set the property gwt.dir to point to your local installation of GWT.
 Usually, there is no need to touch any of the other properties.

+If you want to change the default setup properties for WebProtege, copy the etc/webprotege.properties.template to war/webprotege.properties, and edit the properties, which are well documented in the file.

 To build the webprotege WAR file, run